-(34) (35 37) Multidisciplinary team means two or more individuals of various from separate disciplines or professions, one of whom must be the service coordinator, and the parent, who participate in the provision of integrated and coordinated services, including evaluation, assessment, and IFSP development.
+(34) (35 37) Multidisciplinary team means two or more individuals of various from separate disciplines or professions, and the parent, who participate in the provision of integrated and coordinated services, including evaluation, assessment, and IFSP development.
 The multidisciplinary team may include one individual who is qualified in more than one discipline or profession.